 So how do fireworks work, exactly?
 Fireworks are chemical reactions!
 Let’s look at the STEM behind fireworks.

 For fireworks to work, they require three key components: an oxidizer, a fuel, and a chemical mixture to produce the color.
 The oxidizer breaks the chemical bonds in the fuel, releasing all the potential energy that’s stored in those bonds.
 To ignite this chemical reaction, all you need is a bit of fire, in the form of a fuse or a direct flame.

-Each firework is made of tube that contains gunpower and dozens of pods.
+Each firework is made of a tube that contains gunpower and dozens of pods.
 Inside the pods are packs of chemicals.
 The metal salts and metal oxides create the colors!
 Each pod inside one of the tubes creates a dot of color in the fireworks explosion.
 Imagine how many pods there are!